PHOTOS COURTESY KATIE GIBBS

-After completing a sold-out run in Los Angeles, the Museum of Ice Cream will pop up at 1 Grant Ave. in the heart of San Francisco next month.
+After completing a sold-out run in Los Angeles, the Museum of Ice Cream will pop up at 1 Grant Ave. in the heart of San Francisco on Sept.
+17.

 The new outpost — nestled inside a nearly 108-year-old building in Union Square — will be different from the New York and L.A. pop-ups, featuring new interactive installations, tastes and smells.

-But don’t worry; you’ll still be able to dive into the famous sprinkle pool, which will receive updates specific to this location.
+But don’t worry; you’ll still be able to dive into the famous sprinkle pool, which will be filled with more than 100 million sprinkles.

 Founder and Creative Director Maryellis Bunn sought out the challenge of bringing museum’s signature millennial pink walls and vibrant photo-ready activities to a building with impressive architectural features.

 “The juxtaposition of the historical foundation with Museum of Ice Cream’s modern design and signature playfulness, is sure to unlock the imagination like never before,” a representative says.

 Bunn, a 25-year-old California native, first launched the Museum of Ice Cream in an effort to attract her peers to something different.
 “I was having all these conversations about how to connect with millennial audiences in an experiential space,” she told Forbes.

 Her background in creative strategy and a degree in business administration from Parsons, however, couldn’t prepare her for the overabundance of interest in the concept.